Shreya62002/Self-Driving-Vehicle/README.md

 This project was a part of Summer Intern Program at [IV Labs](https://www.ivlabs.in/), the AI and Robotics Community of VNIT.

 This project focuses on making a model of Self Driving Vehicle using Tabular Reinforcement Learning Techniques.
+#**Description**
+&nbsp
+Make a Reinforcement Learning (RL) Model which can drive a car without any external assistance (i.e. Learning from its own experience).
 # **Implementation**
 &nbsp;&nbsp;&nbsp;&nbsp;
 ## State Space